 Smog Tasting uses egg foams to harvest air pollution.
-Because egg foams are up to 90% air, the resulting meringue confections are edible snapshots of air quality and different locations can be tasted and compared.
+Because egg foams are up to 90% air, the resulting meringue confections are snapshots of air quality.

-In the latest version of this research, air is harvested by whipping meringues inside of a "smog chamber"-a device that simulates air quality conditions from different locations.
+In the latest version of this research, air is harvested by whipping meringues inside of a "smog chamber" a device that simulates air quality conditions from different locations.
 Developed in consultation with Professor David Cocker, of the Center for Environmental Research and Technology, University of California Riverside, the smog chamber used here is similar to a simple research laboratory model.
-It simulates the types of pollutants emitted in urban and agricultural environments, releasing precursor chemicals-such as amines, ammonia, dust, hydrocarbons, NOx, soot and sulfur terpenes-which are stimulated by UV-lights.
+It simulates the types of pollutants emitted in urban and agricultural environments, releasing precursor chemicals-such as amines, ammonia, dust, hydrocarbons, NO_x, soot and sulfur terpenes-which are stimulated by UV-lights.
 No lead, mercury or other highly dangerous heavy metals are used, just in case someone does decide to "taste".

-Confronted with the choice of eating a smog meringue, the participant experiences a tangible sensory encounter with a largely invisible aspect of our environment; banal air quality data and passive inhalation is transformed into a culinary-and emotionally charged-experience.
+Confronted with the provocative concept of smog as an experience of taste, the participant has a tangible sensory encounter with a largely invisible aspect of our environment; banal air quality data and passive inhalation is transformed into a culinary-and emotionally charged experience.
 In fact, due to the efficiency of the digestive system, eating a smog-filled meringue is likely to be less of a health risk than inhaling smog, where pollution may enter the bloodstream more directly via the lungs.
-Are you an adventurous eater, or will you take the smog-filled meringue home as a keepsake?
-Either way, most of us breathe polluted air everyday.
+Even so, exhibit visitors may prefer to take the meringue home as a keepsake.